JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 Kotlin objects integrate with Objective-C/Swift reference counting.
 Unused Kotlin objects are automatically removed.
 You may want to see the detailed documentation on the [Objective-C Interop](https://github.com/JetBrains/kotlin-native/blob/master/OBJC_INTEROP.md).
-Of course, it is possible to import an existing Framework and use it from Kotlin.
-Kotlin/Native comes with a good set of pre-imported system Frameworks.
+Of course, it is possible to import an existing framework and use it from Kotlin.
+Kotlin/Native comes with a good set of pre-imported system frameworks.

 Kotlin/Native supports C interop too.
 Check out the [Kotlin/Native as a Dynamic Library](dynamic-libraries.html)